tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

     end
   end

-  context 'when working with a APS-C camera' do
+  context 'when working with an APS-C camera' do
     let(:camera) do
       FactoryBot.build(:camera, frame_size: '23.6x15.6')
     end